-If you get any the side effects, talk to your doctor or pharmacist.
+If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via
+You can also report side effects directly via HPRA Pharmacovigilance.
+Website: www.hpra.ie.
+By reporting side affects you can help provide more information on the safety of this medicine.